Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

         - A hero image.
         - Animated informative text.
         - Interactive icons.
-        - A call to action.

 7. The Browse Products page will have:

+        - A hero image image & text banner.
         - A search functionality for products.
-        - Cards displaying product images and text.
+        - On loading cards displaying all product images, text and a link to order.
-        - A quick quote calculator.
-        - A background image.

 8. The Contact Page will have:

+        - A hero image image & text banner.
         - A google map API.
         - An email API.
         - Informative text.